-5.1.1.
+5.1.2.
 Booting from a CD-ROM

 The easiest route for most people will be to use a set of Debian CDs.
 If you have a CD set, and if your machine supports booting directly off the CD, great!
-Simply configure your system for booting off a CD as described in Section 3.6.2, insert your CD, reboot, and proceed to the next chapter.
+Simply insert your CD, reboot, and proceed to the next chapter.